olivere/sql-examples/README.md

 ## Nanos

-The code will create a `people` table in a database with a `Created` column that has nanosecond precision.
+The code will create a `people` table in a database with a `Created` column that has microsecond precision.

+Notice that we cannot have nanosecond precision, as there is no database I know of that supports nanosecond precision.
+However, the Go `time.Time` has nanosecond precision.
+So there might be dragons.

 # License